 Pacifica's Organic Market Gardens

-Click here for the Pacifica’s Organic Market Gardens Order Form
+Click here for the Pacifica’s Organic Market Gardens Order Form (PDF)

 Our year round production from 7 acres yields magnificent produce at reasonable prices and in the most sustainable manner.
 Produce is available to staff, students, faculty and the community from these demonstration mini-market gardens.
 The farm is located at 249 Lambert Road on Pacifica’s lower campus.
 We specialize in advanced and traditional organic growing practices and produce a wide variety of organic herbs, fruits, grains and vegetables.
 We practice and teach sustainable farming and seed saving techniques.
 We host interns and volunteers to augment the work of paid staff.
 If you are interested in volunteering on the farm for an exchange for food or farming education, please contact Marshall Chrostowski.